It is important to know how to properly mark your ballot. Ballot counting machines "see" the marks you make and record your votes.

 Carefully read your ballot, as it will tell you how many votes you may cast for each contest.

-Important: Do not sign the ballot(s), make any stray marks, or attempt to erase a vote if you make a mistake, as your ballot may then need to be duplicated in order to count.
+Important: Do not sign or initial the ballot(s), make any stray marks, or attempt to erase a vote if you make a mistake, as your ballot may then need to be duplicated in order to count.